OpenNyAI/Jugalbandi-Manager/logger/README.md

-## Logger service:
+## Logger Service:

-The Logger Service operates as a standalone component/service within the Jugalbandi (JB) Manager system.
+The logger service operates as a standalone component/service within the Jugalbandi (JB) Manager system.
 Its primary purpose is to record and manage metrics from other key services: api, language, channel, flow and retriever.
 These metrics provide valuable insights into the performance of each service, facilitate debugging, and help track user requests and responses as well as the time taken by each service to process them.

 ### Core Functionality